thomasa88/VerticalTimeline/README.md

 # VerticalTimeline

-A Fusion 360 add-in that adds vertical timeline.
+A Fusion 360 add-in that adds a vertical timeline.

 ![](screenshot.png)

+The functionality is limited at this point  (see [Usage](#usage)) and performance need to be improved for use with large files.

 ## Installation

 Drop the files in `%appdata%\Autodesk\Autodesk Fusion 360\API\AddIns` .

 Make sure the directory is named `VerticalTimeline`, with no suffix.

+## Usage

 Press Shift+S in Fusion 360 and go to the *Add-Ins* tab.
 Then select the add-in and click the *Run* button.
 Optionally select *Run on Startup*.

-## Usage

 The timeline is shown using *File* -> *View* -> *Toggle Vertical Timeline*.